pablodecm/phd_thesis/src/104_chapter_4.md

 algorithm is proceeds to the next tree level until the maximum tree depth is reached or any additional splitting degrade the performance.

+Boosted tree ensembles are prone to overfitting to the learning set, so additional heuristic are often used to improve generalisation.
+A common approach after each step that produces a tree $t_j$ by the procedure outlined before, is to define ensemble for the next step by weighting the constribution from the last three
+ $T_j(\boldsymbol{x}_i) =  T_{(j-1)}(\boldsymbol{x}_i) + \epsilon t_j(\boldsymbol{x}_i)$,
+where $\epsilon$ is referred as learning rate or shrinkage.
+Shrinkage produces a less efficient learning procedure, so additional tree are often required in the ensemble, but the resulting model is less prone to overfit.
+Other policies include subsampling the set of observations or the feature vector dimensions.
+Early stopping, as defined in [Section @sec:supervised], can also be trivially applied to boosted tree ensembles simply by leaving out the last $n$ trees in the summation so a validation set risk is maximised.

 \FloatBarrier